Commercial Recycling & Waste Diversion

 - Mixed Paper – White office paper, newspaper, magazines, hardcover/softcover books, catalogs, junk mail, phone books, paperboard, and flattened corrugated cardboard.

 - Aluminum and steel – cans and bottles

 - Glass – amber, green, and clear bottles, jugs and jars

-- Leaves, garden residues, shrubbery, and tree trimmings
+- Organic waste – leaves, garden residues, shrubbery, and tree trimmings

-- Discarded or uneaten kitchen, agricultural, or food processing
+- Food Waste – discarded or uneaten kitchen, agricultural, or food processing